Alberta Innovates — Summer Research Studentship (SRS)

 • Students must be available to work a minimum of 8 consecutive weeks (2 months) between May and August.
 Given the diversity of Summer Studentship projects and project timelines, the Centre does not prescribe specific hours of work for students.
 Students are expected to commit a minimum of 25 hours a week to the research project during the award period.
 In no case should Alberta Innovates SRS students commit more than an average of 35 hours per week.

-• Considering the limited duration of Summer Studentship projects (2-4 months), it is generally expected that students will not have other conflicting commitments (i.e. summer courses, exams, volunteer work).
+• Considering the limited duration of Summer Studentship projects (2-4 months), it is generally expected that students will not have other conflicting commitments (i.e. summer courses, exams, volunteer, work).
 Therefore, in advance of undertaking a project, students are encouraged to discuss with their supervisors any commitments that may influence their availability, and come to a mutual agreement with their supervisors about hours of work during the project.

 Review process

-Each faculty application will be reviewed by the administration committee, consisting of MRU faculty and the project coordinator, for relevancy and criteria outlined within the Supervisor Expression of Interest Application form (Google form).
+Each faculty application will be reviewed by the administration committee, consisting of MRU faculty and the project coordinator, for relevancy and criteria outlined within the Supervisor Expression of Interest Application form.
+Each application will be scored based on this rubric.

 Adjudication decisions are not appealable.
 Applicants who are unsuccessful are welcome to reapply in a future application cycle, and are encouraged to contact the Centre for Health and Innovation for feedback regarding their application.